 Realism vs Idealism

 The imbalance of power between multi-national corporations and national governments has fuelled destructive competition wherein nation is set against nation, community against community, person against person.
-Alongside local and national action, one way to re-balance the scales and to solve global problems at the same time is through multi-national grassroots democratic cooperation to regulate multi-national corporations [xxviii].
-Eventually, this must happen everywhere so that corporations have nowhere to hide.
+Alongside local and national action, one way to re-balance the scales and to solve global problems at the same time is through multi-national grassroots democratic cooperation to regulate multi-national corporations.47 This must happen everywhere so that corporations have nowhere to hide.

 Many people argue that governments should simply ignore the aggressive threats of relocation made by multi-national corporations, corporations which don’t like the popular policies of the nation in which they do their business.
 They state that they would like to call their bluff or just let them relocate.
-They think that their nation would be better off without corporations which resist the will of the electorate [xxix].
-Whatever the harsh political reality, and however much the realists and the idealists might disagree, there remains an overriding logic to implement global solutions to global problems that are chosen by cooperating people of the world.
+They think that their nation would be better off without corporations which resist the will of the electorate.48

 If nations were to cooperate globally by regulating alongside one another, then this could create the across-the-board fairness we so desperately need.
 By acting together at the same time, governments would allay any fears of suffering a competitive disadvantage for implementing policies which fulfilled the essential needs of its people and environment.